 Swaying palm trees and turquoise water tinged with sapphire, aqua, azure, and more blue words complete this serene scene.

-While there are buckets and buckets of beautiful well-known beaches – like Australia Whitehaven Beach, Princess Alexandra Marine Park in Turks and Caicos, Whitsunday Island, Clearwater Beach, Cannon Beach, Grace Bay Beach, Champagne Beach, Camps Bay Beach in Cape Town South Africa, and French Polynesia Matira Beach – we decided to go with some of the more exotic tropical beaches around the world.
+While there are buckets and buckets of well-known beautiful beaches – like Australia Whitehaven Beach, Princess Alexandra Marine Park in Turks and Caicos, Whitsunday Island, Clearwater Beach, Cannon Beach, Grace Bay Beach, Champagne Beach, Camps Bay Beach in Cape Town, South Africa, and French Polynesia Matira Beach – we decided to go with some of the more exotic tropical beaches around the world.
 Let’s go!

 Most Beautiful Beaches in the World

 Located in exciting Rio de Janeiro, Ipanema Beach is one of the most famous beaches in the world (think: the ’60s song “The Girl from Ipanema”).
 The 1.5-mile white sand beach features mountain views, footvolley (a game that mixes soccer and volleyball), and beautiful beach-goers.